isaac-svg/calculator-frontendmentor/README.md

 # Frontend Mentor - Calculator app solution
-# DISCLAIMER - First Version Performance not regarded here no best practices considered just needed a working version.
-Changes will be made
 This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend

 ## Table of contents